multipaths/DiffuPath/README.rst

 - Expresssion Data [*]_
 - p-value

-Optionally, you can also include a fourth column "Threshold" if you choose to label data according to a threshold value.
+Optionally, you can also include a fourth column "Threshold" if you choose to label data according to a threshold value (as in the table below).

-.. [*] Differential expression values e.g. fold change (FC)

 Input dataset example
 ~~~~~~~~~~~~~~~~~~~~~